 Joe Bou-Faisal, District 6 Councillor in Dorval, wrote on Facebook, “If you know of someone who is alone and may need assistance, especially due to flooding or damage, please let me know.
 I will make it a priority to visit them first.
 Those who would like to join me, please let me know in the DMs.”

-The storms renewed discussion about flood resilience and stormwater infrastructure in the West Island, where several communities have experienced repeated flooding during periods of intense rainfall in recent years.
+The storms renewed discussion about flood resilience and stormwater infrastructure in the West Island, where several communities have experienced repeated flooding during periods of intense rainfall in recent years. n